LAW OFFICES OF JONATHAN R. BUNN

 Jonathan R. Bunn

-Every bankruptcy case that we take on is a joint effort.
-You will meet with Elana and she will find out exactly what is going on.
-She's also interested in what pressure you are under.
+Every bankruptcy case that we take on is a joint effort between you and me.
+You will meet with me and I will find out exactly what is going on.
+I'm interested in what pressure you are under.
 Foreclosure sale pending?
 Is someone trying to repossess your car?
 Have you been sued?
 Are your wages being garnished?
-After Elana gets the details, I will meet with you and explain exactly what we can do to help.
+After I get the details, I will meet with you and explain exactly what we can do to help.
 Once we get the process started, we can typically have your case ready to file in about a week.
 Sooner, if we need to.
 At your first appointment with us, you don't need to bring any money and there is no obligation.

 Attorney at Law